poevoid/ArdudleJump/README.md

 # ArdudleJump
-(very unfinished)Doodle-Jump-Like game written in C++ for the Arduboy gaming platform
+(very unfinished)Doodle-Jump-Like game written in C/C++ for the Arduboy gaming platform